nabeel-oz/qlik-py-tools/docs/Correlation.md

 `PyTools.Correlation($(vSeriesInd1), $(vSeriesExcInd1), 'pearson')`

-Plotted against the "Indicator" dimension, we will get a correlation coefficient for each row.
+Plotted against the Indicator dimension, this gives us a correlation coefficient for each row.

 The first variable in the expression remains constant for all Indicators, and is based on a selection.
-The second variable gives us a series for each row in the visualization, but excludes the series in the first variable.
+The second variable gives us a series for each value in the Indicator dimension.
 This is perhaps better understood by looking at the screenshot below:

 ![Steps to get to the correlation](images/Correlations-01.png)

-Here are the expressions for the two variables:
+The `vSeriesInd1` is based on a third variable: `vIndicator1` which sets the Indicator dimension to the first value in the current selections:

+`=SubField(Concat(Distinct [Indicator],';'),';',1)`

+Let's take a closer look at the `vSeriesInd1`:

 ```
 //vSeriesInd1